-The MBU School of Nursing, which will begin offering classes in January 2018, is located in the Walker Medical Building, 12855 N. Forty Dr., Suite 300, St. Louis, MO 63141, adjacent to the Main campus.
-This facility will include offices for faculty and staff, classrooms, laboratories, and a student lounge.
+The MBU School of Nursing, which began offering classes in January 2018, is located in the Walker Medical Building, 12855 N. Forty Dr., Suite 300, St. Louis, MO 63141, adjacent to the Main campus.
+This facility includes offices for faculty and staff, classrooms, laboratories, and a student lounge.